MickeyNavarro/spring-boot-whoami/README.md

 ## Potentional Additions
+* Ability to restart game with the previously uploaded photos
+* Ability to link to social media account(s)
+* Ability to store the photos in an account
+* Ability to create/register for an account
+* Ability to access a private room even if the host has left
+* Ability to choose default/pre-made boards
+* Ability to act as a spectator

 ## Cloud Computing
 * Currently, this application is not yet available in the cloud.
 However, I do plan to deploy it to the Cloud when I fix my outstanding issues and add my potentional additions.
 With the help of my mentor, Isaiah Discipulo, I believe I will be able to accomplish that.
 I plan to potentially use either Heroku or Azure as my Cloud Provider because I was fortunate enough to gain experience in these specific Clouds.